-Restructuring is required to involve an element of compulsory composition, transfer of business, or a combination hereof.
+Restructuring must involve an element of compulsory composition, a transfer of business or a combination thereof.

-If a creditor files for reconstruction of the company, and the company does not consent hereto, the Bankruptcy Court will require security for the costs of the reconstruction administration.
+If a creditor files for restructuring of the company, and the company does not consent hereto, the Bankruptcy Court will require security for the costs of the restructuring administration.

-The Bankruptcy Court will immediately appoint a trustee and a nominee to administrate the company.
+The Bankruptcy Court will immediately appoint a trustee and a restructuring accountant to administrate the company.
 Material transactions cannot be carried out without the prior approval of the trustee.

-The nominee will assist the company in financial matters.
+The restructuring accountant will assist the company in financial matters.

 If the creditors so request, the Bankruptcy Court may decide that the management of the company will only be handled by the trustee during the period of restructuring.

-During restructuring, creditors are prohibited from taking certain legal actions against the company.
+During the restructuring period, creditors are prohibited from taking certain legal actions against the company.